M4ngu/Sweet-Sixteen/firmware/Sweet_3/README.md

-# 16n Firmware
+# Sweet_3 Firmware

-16n Firmware is designed to run on a Teensy 3.2; it is also compatible with a Teensy LC, although the official BOM recommends a 3.2.
+Designed to run on a Teensy 3.2; it is also compatible with a Teensy LC, although the official BOM recommends a 3.2.

 This README serves as a guide for **developing** and **compiling** your own versions of the firwmare.
-Since firmware v2.0.0, the recommended method for putting firmware onto a 16n is to use Teensy Loader directly.
+Since firmware v2.0.0, the recommended method for putting firmware onto a Sweet Sixteen is to use Teensy Loader directly.
 [Find out more on the wiki][load-firmware]

 If you are interested in compiling your own firmware, or hacking on it, read on!